wp-plugins/wise-chat/readme.txt

 `[wise-chat channel="my-channel"]`
 or in PHP:
 `<?php if (function_exists('wise_chat')) { wise_chat('my-channel'); } ?>`

+= How can I install chat using a widget? =

+Go to Appearance -> Widget page, drag and drop "Wise Chat Window" widget on desired sidebar.
+Channel name can be also specified.

 = How does the bad words filter work? =